kpheasey/shower/README.md

 # Shower

 Shower allows the creation of an unlimited number of event streams through a single connection!
+Server side events have never been easier.

+## Requirements

+### Multithreaded Server

+As with any application wishing to use ```ActionController::Live```, a multithreaded server is required.
+I recommend, [Puma](http://puma.io/), it's open source and free.
+[Passenger Enterprise](https://www.phusionpassenger.com/enterprise) is another option, it's a little simpler to setup then Puma.

+### Redis
+A Redis server must be installed and running.
+Messages are pushed to a Redis server, where the ```Shower::StreamController``` then picks them up and pushes them to the event stream.
+Because of this, the event stream does not need a database connection!

 ## Installation